 They get the opportunity to work with highly regarded practitioners from major organizations in the health care industry and with academicians from leading healthcare education programs.
 They participate in all CAHME activities and learn about the process, achievements, and challenges of evaluating professional education.

 Who is eligible to be a CAHME Fellow?

 An individual with an advanced degree in healthcare management and superior communication skills, who has the potential to make significant contributions to healthcare management education.

 The term of the appointment of the fellowship begins after approval by the Accreditation Council and continues indefinitely as long as the following criteria are met: (1) Current on education around CAHME accreditation policies (measured by completion of the respective Core Learning Center modules as designated); (2) Visit at least 2 programs in the most recent 4 year period; (3) Maintain a satisfaction score of 4.0; (4) Attendance of at least one Accreditation Council meeting during the tenure as a Fellow.

 Do I get paid?

 The CAHME Accreditation Fellowship is a voluntary, non-paid position.
-All expenses incurred while on CAHME business are borne by CAHME and, if funding is available, one trip to Washington to conclude the special project will be borne by the Commission.
+All expenses incurred while on CAHME business are borne by CAHME.

 How do I apply?

-Applications are accepted throughout the year for appointments that begin either in January or July each year.
+Applications are accepted throughout the year for appointments that begin either in the Fall or the Spring each year.
 Visit the application page for more information.

 CAHME Accreditation Fellowship Program links: